 Tata Altroz EV launch date

 Before the COVID-19 pandemic struck, Tata Motors had set the release of the Altroz EV between January and July 2021, and we believe this timeline stays.
-Tata Motors should share a more specific timetable once the situation normalizes and the market shows signs of consistent recovery.
+Tata Motors should share an accurate timetable towards the end of the 2020.

 What is the expected Tata Altroz EV price?

 INR 10-12 lakh (ex-showroom) is the expected Tata Altroz EV price.

 What is the Tata Altroz EV launch date?